broken-helix/f-hill-flyers/README.md

 ![html validator](/assets/images/html-validator.jpg)

 ![css validator](/assets/images/css-validation.jpg)
+***
 ​
 ## **Bugs**
-​

 * Issue - When using the links to navigate the page, the top parts of sections were hidden by the sticky header.
 * Cause - The sections were displayed at the top of the page and the sticky header remained in place.
-* Resolution - Sections were given a class called scroll and styled in the css file to have a margin equal to or greater than the height of the header section.
+* Resolution - Sections were given a class called scroll and styled in the css file to have a margin equal to or greater than the height of the header section.<br><br>

-* Issue - All attempts to highlight the selected navigation link using html and css failed.
+* Issue - Attempts to highlight the active navigation link using html and css failed.
-* Cause - Further investigation into possible solutions, using google search and searches in the slack channels indicated that this was extremely difficult on single page websites, without the use of javascript, which was not contained in the brief for the project.
+* Cause - Further investigation into possible solutions, using google search and searches in the slack channels indicated that this was extremely difficult on single page websites, without the use of javascript, which was not part of the brief for the project.
-* Resolution - The issue remained unresolved.
+* Resolution - The issue remained unresolved, although the relevant code was included in the css.<br><br>

 * Issue - When displaying the events card horizontally on larger screen sizes, some card displayed with a different height to others, dependent on the text contained within.
 * Cause - The events cards sizing was dependent on the text formatting within the card.